casey-27/cognitive_tests_group_6/Spatial_Test/README.md

 # Spatial reasoning test (Group06)

 The spatial reasoning test measures user's ability to rotate images using imagination.
 It will display a 3D image followed by a series of 2D images and ask user to select the image that cannot be made by rotating the 3D image.
 User input is recorded using buttons and counter and time taken is recorded using time installation package.
 The time taken, number of questions answered correctly as well as the percentage of correct answers and demographic data is uploaded to Google Forms if the user gives their consent to it.
+Update 1: on 02.03.2024, version 1.2
+Reproducible randomness added to the test
+New images now used to display 2D projections side by side Notebook connected to Google Spreadsheets through Google Spreadsheet API Two functions added to allow users to compare their results to average results A function that checks if the username had been used previously added